 We are substantially dependent on sales of our products and services to customers outside the United States.
-International sales, including export sales from our U.S. manufacturing facilities to non-U.S. customers and sales by our non-U.S. subsidiaries and branches, accounted for 70.2% of total revenue in 2012 in comparison to 72.3% in 2011 and 75.8% in 2010.
-System shipments to Asian customers represented 71.3% of total shipment dollars in 2012 in comparison to 60% in 2011 and 68% in 2010.
+International sales, including export sales from our U.S. manufacturing facilities to non-U.S. customers and sales by our non-U.S. subsidiaries and branches, accounted for 84.8% of total revenue in 2015 in comparison to 80.0% of total revenue in 2014 and 76.4% in 2013.
+Ion Implanter system shipments to Asian customers represented 78.9% of total shipment dollars in 2015 in comparison to 78.3% in 2014 and 77.8% in 2013.
 We anticipate that international sales will continue to account for a significant portion of our revenue.
 Because of our dependence upon international sales, our results and prospects may be adversely affected by a number of factors, including:

-- unexpected changes in laws or regulations resulting in more burdensome governmental controls, tariffs, restrictions, embargoes or export license requirements; - difficulties in obtaining required export licenses; - volatility in currency exchange rates; - political and economic instability; - difficulties in accounts receivable collections; - extended payment terms beyond those customarily offered in the United States; - difficulties in managing suppliers, service providers or representatives outside the United States; - · difficulties in staffing and managing foreign subsidiary and branch operations; and - potentially adverse tax consequences.
+- unexpected changes in laws or regulations resulting in more burdensome governmental controls, tariffs, restrictions, embargoes or export license requirements; - volatility in currency exchange rates; - political and economic instability; - difficulties in accounts receivable collections; - extended payment terms beyond those customarily offered in the United States; - difficulties in managing suppliers, service providers or representatives outside the United States; - · difficulties in staffing and managing foreign subsidiary and branch operations; and - potentially adverse tax consequences.